 I support a multi-pronged approach to fiscal solvency for the state of Illinois.
 We need to balance the budget and cut wasteful spending.
 I also support reducing excessive regulations as well as taxes and fees that make starting and running a business difficult in Illinois.

-We should switch to a defined-contribution 401(k) plans for all new state employees which will guarantee that pensions will be fully funded.
+We should switch to a defined-contribution 401(k) plan for all new state employees which will guarantee that pensions will be fully-funded.
 In addition, within my first 100 days in office, a plan for fully funding the state employee pension funds will be drafted and presented to the state legislature for inclusion in the state budget legislation.

-From 2000 to 2015, government spending in Illinois increased twice as fast as GDP.
-We should cap state spending at a fixed percentage of GDP in order to curb legislators from raising taxes and spending spending recklessly.
+From 2000 to 2015, government spending in Illinois increased twice as fast as Gross Domestic Product (GDP).
+We should cap state spending at a fixed percentage of GDP in order to curb legislators from raising taxes and spending recklessly.